prat21/docker-app1/Readme.md

 docker-compose up -d --build
 ```

-## Command to push images using docker compose
+## Command to build and push images using docker compose
 This is to push the images using docker compose tool, so that it can be run using kubernetes, as kubernetes pulls image from image repository to create deployment resource.
 ```
-docker-compose push
+docker-compose build --push
 ```

 ## Modes of running the application